3DCoded/3MS/docs/guides/endless.md

 In this case, since T0 and T1 are backups for each other, they can be considered in the same "group" and assigned a group number.
 In this case, `1` will be used.
 Since T2 doesn't have a backup, it will be its own group.
 In this case, `2` will be used.

 If your printer has a filament sensor before each of the 3MS's filament units, set the `single` setting to `0`.
-If your printer has only one filamnet sensor before its main extruder, set the `single` setting to `1`.
+If your printer has only one filament sensor before its main extruder, set the `single` setting to `1`.

 Edit your `3ms/endless/settings.cfg`: